jrief/django-websocket-redis/docs/introduction.rst

 trigger server initiated events on the client.
 Although the other direction is possible, it can be handled much easier using Ajax – adding an additional TCP/IP handshake.

-Here, the only “stay in touch with the client” is the file handle attached to the websocket.
+Here, the only “stay in touch with the client” is the file descriptor attached to the websocket.
 And since we speak about thousands of open connections, the footprint in terms of memory and CPU resources must be brought down to a minimum.
-In this implementation, only one single file descriptor is required for each open websocket connection.
+In this implementation, only one open file handle is required for each open websocket connection.

 Productive webservers require some kind of session store anyway.
 This can be a memcached_ or a